batect/batect/docs/content/config/Containers.md

 Each build arg must be defined in the Dockerfile with an `ARG` instruction otherwise the value provided will have no effect.

+!!! warning
+    Use caution when using build args for secret values.
+Build arg values can be revealed by anyone with a copy of the image with the `docker history` command.

 Available since v0.28.

 ## `dockerfile`